Shopify/polaris/src/components/Popover/README.md

 <!-- content-for: web -->

 Popovers usually contain an [option list](https://polaris.shopify.com/components/lists-and-tables/option-list) or an [action list](https://polaris.shopify.com/components/actions/action-list), but can also contain other controls or content.

+A popover can contain many numerous types of content.
+Whether it's a menu, grid or something entirely different!
+When `aria-expanded` is applied to an element, `aria-haspopup` will default to `menu`.
+To assist screen readers you'll need to pass `ariaHaspopup` to `Popover`.

+Popovers can contain many types of content.
+If a popover contains a complex feature such as an ARIA menu, grid, listbox, or similar feature, then use the `ariaHaspopup` prop.
+This adds `aria-haspopup` to the button, which is helpful information for people who use screen readers.

 ### Keyboard support